 See attachment below.

-To limit exposure to solvents I recommend purchasing water-soluble oil paints, which can be used in conjunction with water instead of solvents.
-However, this is a fairly new product so some students may have already purchased traditional oil paints.
-Additionally, some students may prefer the properties of traditional oil paints and have opted to use them instead of water-soluble oils.
+For those who are worried about exposure to solvents I recommend purchasing water-soluble oil paints, which can be used in conjunction with water instead of solvents.
+However, many students prefer the properties of traditional oil paints and have opted to use them instead of water-soluble oils.
 Students who are using traditional oil paints will need to use a solvent to clean their brushes.
 The solvent I provide is odorless mineral spirits with a low evaporation rate, and is one of the least harmful solvents available on the market.
 Hazards associated with using solvents include defatting of the skin and dermatitis from prolonged or repeated exposure.
 Acute inhalation of high concentrations of mineral spirits can cause narcosis, which can include symptoms of dizziness, headaches, drowsiness, nausea, fatigue, loss of coordination, coma, as well as respiratory irritation.
 Chronic inhalation of large amounts of solvents could result in decreased coordination, behavioral changes and brain damage.
-Odorless mineral spirits and turpenoid, in which the aromatic hydrocarbons have been removed, are less hazardous.
+Odorless mineral spirits, in which the aromatic hydrocarbons have been removed, is less hazardous.
 Ingestion of either turpentine or mineral spirits can be fatal.
 In the case of mineral spirits, this is usually due to chemical pneumonia caused by aspiration (breathing in) of the mineral spirits into the lungs after vomiting.

 To read more visit: http://web.princeton.edu/sites/ehs/artsafety/sec10.htm#nwbp

 Keep in mind, these hazards are associated with extreme cases, such as directly and repeatedly sniffing for prolonged periods of time or drinking the mineral spirits.
 If you suspect your child may do these things do not recommend oil painting as an artistic outlet.